 Actually, 1958’s Curse of the Faceless Man is too endearingly simpleminded not to find a warm place in the hearts of monster movie lovers.
 Pretty much near the bottom of the spectrum of studio-funded Hollywood filmmaking, it is barely feature-length, uses almost no sets and for thrills relies almost completely on a reasonably good monster costume.

-Producer-writer Robert E. Kent must have contracted to turn out cheap westerns, teen pix, monster movies and crime sagas for UA by the yard.
-Other fantastic titles in his low-budget filmography are the minimalist space zombie movie Invisible Invaders (soon to be on Blu-ray) and The Four Skulls of Jonathan Drake, which at least scores points for grisly originality.
+Producer-writer Robert E. Kent must have contracted with UA to turn out cheap westerns, teen pix, monster movies and crime sagas by the yard.
+Other fantastic titles in his low-budget filmography are the minimalist space zombie movie Invisible Invaders and The Four Skulls of Jonathan Drake, which at least score points for grisly originality.
 Curse was originally released on a double-bill with United Artists’ It!
 The Terror from Beyond Space, which was also directed by Edward L. Cahn, a fearless veteran of countless “B” pictures.
 The credited screenwriter is the accomplished science fiction author Jerome Bixby, who also wrote It! as well as episodes of TV’s Star Trek.
 Bixby’s highly exploitable story idea imagines a romantic but murderous Golem from ancient Pompeii, but the cheap and artless production guarantees that almost all of the idea’s potential comes to naught.
 Its best audience is going to be smaller kids, and adults who remember being frightened by it as children.

 Before dismissing this narrative as a crazy hodgepodge, we have to admit that it has all the necessary ingredients to motivate a potentially interesting monster movie.
 Quintillus is a pasty white, face-challenged artifact with a one-track mind, controlled by the magic of an ancient amulet and a surviving spark of romance.
-The reincarnated love angle is borrowed from various Mummy stories and the superb original Karloff version, but it does lend the monster a better-than-usual reason for carting the heroine around for publicity stills, the trailer, and UA’s crude 2-color poster, used for the disc cover.
+The reincarnated love angle is borrowed from various Mummy stories and the superb original Karloff version, but it does lend the monster a better-than-usual reason for carting the heroine around.
+I hope Bob Bryant had a strong back, for publicity stills, the trailer, and UA’s crude 2-color poster all emphasize the same carry-the-girl graphic.
 The film’s ending communicates a fairly original macabre irony; I remember fellow horror enthusiast Susan Turner once explaining to me that Curse was especially popular with female monster fans.
 Although it’s not a big secret, I won’t detail the ending for purposes of spoilers.
 It’s actually the one clever thing in the whole movie.